manoaxchange/manoaxchange.github.io/index.md

 ## Community Feedback
 Here's a link to our [Community Feed Form](https://forms.gle/NDgyVLG9TfiVwxum8)

+Manoa Xchange is a website that is made by us for our community members.
+We've asked some community members what their opinion about Manoa Xchange is.
+Here is what they had to say.

+> I can see the potential of this application.
+It reminds me of Facebook marketplace, but for UH students.
+I think there are several improvements or features that could be added to improve the experience of the users.
+For example, adding a stock system when selling items in bulk, or adding another box for sellers to write their preferred method of delivery (meeting on campus, etc.).
+Overall, this application is really useful and would allow students to buy/sell items to each other really easily.

+-- Micheal Tran, Biology

 ## Developer Guide
 ### Meteor
 1. Install meteor.
 Please follow the instructions from the [Meteor Documentation](https://docs.meteor.com/install.html)